k21971/EvilHack/doc/evilhack-changelog.md

 - Make the aasimar aura of light affect only light-hating creatures
 - Fix: check_caitiff() fires twice when kicking a peaceful monster
 - Reduce the skeletal dragon morgue spawn rate
+- Fix: monsters wielding thrown missiles in their off-hand